Logo primary

 Working with nature: Planting summer legumes and melons

-Posted by Jennifer Wadsworth almost 11 years ago
+Posted by Jennifer Wadsworth over 11 years ago

 Cycling nitrogen-fixing legumes through several planting beds and planting ground covering melons in infiltration pits.